 The relevance of cell type and tissue specificity in the study of PsA

 Consideration of cell and type specificity in the study of complex diseases is fundamental for the understanding of the disease pathophysiology.
-As previously reviewed (1), the dysregulated immune response in PsA is the results of the interaction between cellular components of the innate and adaptive immune response.
+As previously reviewed in chapter 1, the dysregulated immune response in PsA is the results of the interaction between cellular components of the innate and adaptive immune response.
 Consequently, the molecular characterisation of the different immune cell types is pivotal not only for the understanding of the immune response but also to define disease state, comprehend the impact of genetic variants increasing disease risk and identify drugs with optimal efficacy and specificity.

-PsA is considered a systemic disease where studies in PBMCs have demonstrated changes in cell type composition and cytokine production when compared to healthy individuals.
+PsA is considered a systemic disease in which studies in PBMCs have demonstrated changes in cell type composition and cytokine production when compared to healthy individuals.
 For example, increased frequencies of

-circulating IL-17+ and IL-22+ CD4+ T cells have been reported in PB from PsA patients compared to control individuals (Benham et al. 2013).
-Moreover, reduced percentage of pDCs and NK in PB have also been observed in PB from PsA compared to controls (Jongbloed et al. 2006; Spadaro et al. 2004).
+circulating IL-17+ and IL-22+ CD4+ T cells have been reported in PsA patients compared to control individuals (Benham et al. 2013).
+Moreover, reduced percentage of pDCs and NK cells in peripheral blood have also been observed in PsA (Jongbloed et al. 2006; Spadaro et al. 2004).
 In terms of cytokine production, stimulated PBMCs from PsA patients released greater levels of IL-17 and IL-22 than the healthy control counterparts (Benham et al. 2013).

 Nevertheless, PsA is characterised by involvement of the joints, where repeated local inflammatory response leads eventually to joint destruction.
-Oligoarticular PsA (involving four or fewer joints) is commonly managed by joint aspiration followed by intra-articular steroid injection to relieve pain, facilitating the sample collection for research purposes (Kavanaugh and Ritchlin 2006).
-The importance of studying the synovium in PsA have been highlighted by differences in cell composition and cytokine production, amongst others, between PB and SF

-in PsA patients.
-For example, expansion mCD8+ but not mCD4+ T cells was observed in SF when compared to PB in PsA paired samples (Ross et al. 2000).
-Additionally, elevated proportion of T cells expressing the cytokine receptors CCR6+ and IL-23R+ were found in SF compared to PB in patients (Benham et al. 2013).
-Moreover, the elevated TNF-α, IL-1, IL-6 and IL-18 production in PsA SF was comparable to RA (Kujik2006).
+Oligoarticular PsA (involving four or fewer joints) is commonly managed by joint aspiration followed by intra-articular steroid injection to relieve pain, facilitating sample collection for research purposes (Kavanaugh and Ritchlin 2006).
+The importance of studying the synovium in PsA have been highlighted by differences in cell composition and cytokine production, amongst others, between peripheral blood and synovial fluid in PsA patients.
+For example, expansion mCD8+ but not mCD4+ T cells (Ross et al. 2000) and an elevated proportion of T cells expressing the cytokine receptors CCR6+ and IL-23R+ (Benham et al. 2013) was observed in synovial fluid when compared to peripheral blood in PsA paired samples.
+Moreover, the elevated TNF-α, IL-1, IL-6 and IL-18 production in PsA synovial fluid was comparable to RA (Kujik2006).

 Bulk transcriptomic studies in PsA and their limitations

-Genome-wide transcriptomic studies in PsA have been mainly focused in characterising gene expression in bulk PBMCs and SFMCs samples.
-Several studies have been conducted to better understand gene expression differences in blood between PsA and controls and also specific differences between PB and SF from the same PsA patients or differences with other arthritic diseases (Batiwalla2005; Stoeckman et al. 2006; Gu et al. 2002; Dolcino et al. 2015).
+Genome-wide transcriptomic studies in PsA have been mainly focused in characterising gene expression in bulk PBMCs and synovial fluid mononuclear cells (SFMCs).
+Several studies have been conducted to better understand gene expression differences in blood between PsA and controls and also specific differences between peripheral blood and synovial fluid from the same PsA patients or differences with other arthritic diseases (Batiwalla2005; Stoeckman et al. 2006; Gu et al. 2002; Dolcino et al. 2015).
 Amongst the most comprehensives of these studies, that conducted by Dolcino

 and colleagues revealed genes from the Th-17 axis and type-I IFN signalling to be differentially expressed between PsA and healthy controls in synovial membranes.
-Moreover, the overlap of genes that were differentially expressed between patients and controls in each of the compartments, highlighted differences and commonalities in the systemic and synovial immune response in PsA.
-Cytokines production measurements have also been conducted in serum and SF, revealing increased levels of TNF-α, for example, in both tissues when compared to controls and osteoarthritis patienst, respectively (Ritchlin et al. 1998; Li et al. 2017).
+Moreover, the overlap of genes that were differentially expressed between patients and controls in each of the compartments highlighted differences and commonalities in the systemic and synovial immune response in PsA.
+Cytokine production assays have also been conducted in serum and synovial fluid, revealing increased levels of TNF-α, for example, in both tissues when compared to controls and osteoarthritis patients, respectively (Ritchlin et al. 1998; Li et al. 2017).